-Before ordering your presciption dive or snorkel mask, please read the information below.
+Before ordering your prescription dive or snorkel mask, please read the information below.
 If you are not sure what script you need, please provide the information below to your optometrist and ask for personal advice.

-Your prescription mask will have factory made standard prescription lenses fitted.
+Your prescription mask will have factory-made standard prescription lenses fitted.
 Most times these lenses won't match your exact prescription, but instead will be an approximation of your script.
-It is also possible to get your exact prescription made, but custom made lenses are far more expensive than standard factory corrective lenses and usually it's not necessary as for most divers factory lenses will work.
+It is also possible to get your exact prescription made, but custom-made lenses are far more expensive than standard factory corrective lenses and usually it's not necessary as for most divers factory lenses will work.

 For near-sightedness, you will need negative distance vision correction, or a negative (-) dioptre/Rx Sphere value.
 For far-sightedness, you will require a positive (+) dioptre/Rx Sphere value.

-Unfortunately we can't provide full bifocal lenses.
+Unfortunately, we can't provide full bifocal lenses.

 Instead of asking your optometrist for your script, we recommend asking them what lenses to get for your dive mask, as usually when you ask for your scripts, you will be given a note, which tells you your sphere, cylinder and axis.
 There are formulas for these numbers to work out which dioptre you will need, but to avoid disappointment, we recommend being clear with your optometrist about wanting to buy factory lenses for your dive mask, which are only available as positive and negative dioptres (and gauge readers) in 0.5 increments.
 If your dioptre is a 0.25 or 0.75, round up to the next higher/stronger dioptre.

-As some of the values of your script may come in to play, we recommend asking your optometrist for advice.
+As some of the values of your script may come into play, we recommend asking your optometrist for advice.